albertosaurus/pg_comment/README.markdown

 I'm deprecating this in favor of PgPower: https://github.com/TMXCredit/pg_power  It uses this db comment code, plus gives all sorts of other goodies like schemas and partial indexes.
 Since it uses this very code to support database comments, the comment syntax is 100% compatible.
+You should use PgPower unless it conflicts with your other gems or it's too heavyweight for your needs.

 ## Requirements